 The spinal canal houses the spinal cord and the immediate portion of the cervical nerve roots.
 Stenosis is a condition of narrowing.
 Where the spinal cord normally has sufficient room, stenosis may cause a narrowing of the spinal canal leading to spinal cord compression.
 Typically, this stenosis is from degenerative changes, a herniated disc, and one may have a predisposition from a congenitally narrowed spinal canal which is genetic.

-This narrowing in the lower back (lumbar canal stenosis) produces only radiculopathy (pinched nerve) because the tip of the spinal cord called the conus medullaris is at the level of L1-L2, cervical (neck) canal stenosis can produce a sometimes complex picture of cervical myelopathy and radiculopathy.
+This narrowing in the lower back (lumbar canal stenosis) may produce only radiculopathy (pinched nerve) because the tip of the spinal cord called the conus medullaris is at the level of L1-L2, however, other leg symptoms may occur.
+Cervical (neck) canal stenosis can produce a sometimes complex picture of cervical myelopathy and radiculopathy.

 Proprioception is also impaired.
 Proprioception describes the sensations generated within the body that contribute to awareness of the relative orientations of body parts, which are fundamental to the normal control of human movement.
 Therefore, myelopathy can cause impairment of postural stability.